 For National Writing Day, 26 June 2019

-We receive thousands of pieces of fiction, non-fiction and poetry every year from prisoners of all levels of experience and ability.
+Each year we receive thousands of pieces of fiction, non-fiction and poetry from prisoners of all levels of experience and ability.
 Each piece is personal and heartfelt, and we aim to write feedback to every entrant.
-You can help us achieve this by hand-writing clear, short, subjective feedback.

 Ben Howard in Concert for Koestler Arts